Christopher Lambert: Personal life

 Lambert was married to American actress Diane Lane from 1988 until their divorce in 1994.
-Their daughter, Eleanor Jasmine, was born in 1993.
+Their daughter was born in 1993.
 Lambert married American actress Jaimyse Haft in 1999, and they divorced in 2000.
 From 2007 to 2014, he dated French actress Sophie Marceau.

-Lambert has profound myopia and cannot see without his glasses.
+Lambert has severe myopia and cannot see without his glasses.
 He cannot wear contact lenses and often has to perform while virtually blind, which has led to injuries while performing his own stunts.